ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 spring are generally moro robust than
 others Births and deaths are more
 frequent by night than by day.
 The
-number of men capable of bearing arms is
+number of men capable of bearing arms i
-calculated at one-fourth tho population.
--English Quarterly.
-The Peace
-Society.-The papers of 23rd February I
-give the following account of the
-reception of Mr. I Sturge, of
 </td></tr></table>

 ---